vercel/release/README.md

 ## Why?

-As we at [ZEIT](https://github.com/zeit) moved all of our GitHub repositories from keeping a `HISTORY.md` file to using [GitHub Releases](https://help.github.com/articles/creating-releases/), we needed a way to automatically generate these releases from our own devices, rather than always having to open a page in the browser and manually add the notes for each change.
+As we at [Vercel(Formerly ZEIT)](https://github.com/vercel) moved all of our GitHub repositories from keeping a `HISTORY.md` file to using [GitHub Releases](https://help.github.com/articles/creating-releases/), we needed a way to automatically generate these releases from our own devices, rather than always having to open a page in the browser and manually add the notes for each change.

 ## Contributing

-You can find the authentication flow [here](https://github.com/zeit/release-auth).
+You can find the authentication flow [here](https://github.com/vercel/release-auth).

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device
 2. Uninstall the package if it's already installed: `npm uninstall -g release`